Michael Moore (bassist)

-Michael Moore (born May 16, 1945 in Glen Este, Ohio) is an American jazz bassist.
+Michael Moore (born May 16, 1945 in Glen Este, Ohio, United States) is an American jazz bassist.

 Moore started on bass at age fifteen, at Withrow High School in Cincinnati, where he performed in ensembles and the Presentation Orchestra in George G. "Smittie" Smith's Withrow Minstrels.
 He played with his father in nightclubs in Cincinnati.
 He attended the Cincinnati College Conservatory, playing with Cal Collins and Woody Evans locally.
 He toured Africa and Europe with Woody Herman in 1966, and recorded with Dusko Goykovich while in Belgrade.

 In the 1970s, he worked with Marian McPartland, Freddie Hubbard, Jim Hall, Jimmy Raney, Bill Evans, Benny Goodman, Jake Hanna, Warren Vache, Herb Ellis, Zoot Sims, Ruby Braff, George Barnes, Chet Baker, and Lee Konitz.
 In 1978, he auditioned and was hired by Bill Evans after longtime bassist Eddie Gómez had left the group and Evans was in transition with drummer Philly Joe Jones.
 Moore left after five months due to dissatisfaction with the group.
 Late in the decade he began working with Gene Bertoncini, with whom he would play into the 1990s.
 In the 1980s he worked with Sims again and with Kenny Barron and Michael Urbaniak.

 Moore was a member of the Dave Brubeck Quartet from 2001 until Brubeck's death in 2012.
+He nowadays posts videos on his YouTube channel, of him performing a variety of musical pieces.